Stup79/James---Voice-Controlled-Discord-Bot/README.md

 This is the source code for James: A voice activated and controlled Discord bot.
 There are two main parts:

 1. The actual Discord bot is in James.py.
-Moe

-2. The Training folder has the code used to train the neural networks for "James" keyword recognition.
-This way, you can train it to a different trigger word if you want to .
+2. The code used to train the neural networks for "James" keyword recognition.

 ### Prerequisites